a-maier/cres/Readme.md

 We recommend to set the jet algorithm `JETALGO`, jet radius `JETR`, and minimum jet transverse momentum `JETPT` to the same values that were used to generate the input events.
 The supported jet algorithms are anti-kt, kt, and Cambridge-Aachen.
+When including QED corrections, for instance through a shower, one should also set `--leptonalgorithm`, `--leptonradius`, and `--leptonpt`.

 Setting a maximum cell radius `R` is optional, but highly recommended.
 Lower values lead to much faster resampling and smaller